bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 73°
-- Rain
+- Cloudy
 - 81% humidity
 - 11 mph wind
-- 84% cloud cover
+- 82% cloud cover
 - 21 AQI 🟩
 - 0.06 inches of rain in the past 24 hours
 - 0.04 inches of rain expected in the next 48 hours